loicsikidi/attest/README.md

 ## Why a fork?

-Because I needed to make some changes to the original code to fit my specific use cases and requirements.
+Because I needed to make some changes to the original code to fit my specific use cases in a side-project.
 I've tried to keep the core functionality intact while adding my own enhancements and modifications.

 Improvements over the original repo:
  * Migrate from `go-tpm/lecacy/tpm2` to `go-tpm/tpm2` in order to use "TPMDirect" API **ONLY**